gopro/labs/docs/control/extensions/README.md

 ## Miscellaneous Metadata controls.

 All metadata QR commands are written in the form oM**wxzy**=value(s) or !M**wxzy**=value(s) -- where the four character code (4CC) **wxzy** is under your control, along with the data it stores.
 The **!M** version will permanently store the metadata, and the **oM** will store it for only this power-on session.
-Metadata is available to flag your files for special uses, or just to label the [camera owner](../owner).
+Metadata is available to flag your files for special uses, or just to label the [camera owner](./owner).
 Some particular 4CCs will also change camera behavior and/or enable features.
 Here is a list of additional metadata driven controls:

 - **BOOT=!Lscript** - A command to run automatically at boot.
 For safety, this should only be a load script command, so that the command is dependent on the SD card presence. e.g. !MBOOT="!Lboot"  Then you can place whatever command you need in the boot script with !SAVEboot="your command here".
 See an example in [IMU Triggers for Drones](../imutrigger)
+	- An inventive use of oMBOOT="command", 'oM' commands do not survive power cycles, so this is not a "boot" command, but this style of command will run as a subroutine.
+	- e.g. !10:00NoMBOOT="!SM3D4H5!R" <- Wake at 10am, then motion capture continuously.
+	-  vs !10:00N!SM3D4H5!R <- which will wake at 10am, but only motion capture once a day.
 - **DSPC=value**, this sets that contrast for which messages are displayed.
 Contrast is from 0 - transparent text background, to 6 - opaque black background
 - **DSPL=time**, this will control the amount of time messages are displayed.
 For users who want there own information displayed longer.
 The default is 1 second.
 DSPL=1 thru 9 is in seconds.
 DSPL = 10 thru 9999 is in milliseconds.
 So for much faster messages set DSPL to 100.
 Set this before setting the owner information, as metadata commands are processed in the order they are stored.
 - **HNDL=x**, where x is 1 to 31, setting the camera ID for a camera.
 This is for rare scenarios where multiple cameras see the same QR Code, and you only want particular cameras to respond.
 This combined with **hZ** command where Z is the bit mask for which cameras will follow the command.